stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 "Yes, really, David.
-Because you've been, you've been leading me around by my nose like a big... nose... dog.
-I'm going to do that again, 'cause that's nothing." __[Ben laughs]__
+Because you've been-- you've been leading me around by my nose like a big... nose... dog.
+I'm going to do that again, 'cause that's nothing."

+##### [Ben laughs]

 ------